 The morning we left we encountered so many tiny annoyances that they strung together into a comic narrative.
 The service station’s air pressure thingie was out of order and we had to go somewhere else.
 The coffee line was ludicrously long.
 The closest BCF was out of gas.
 The next nearest didn’t do gas (thank goodness I phoned first).
 The one 20 minutes away had gas.
 I made my way out there only to realise at the counter that I had forgotten my purse.
 When we finally arrived at the camp-ground, with a tent in tow rather than caravan or trailer, we were regarded with suspicion and told that if our tent didn’t fit properly we would have to move from our beach-front, caravan-preferred, next-to-our-friends site.
 Thankfully, we fit perfectly.

 Every morning the bush curlews would mock a person trying to sleep beyond 4am (5am in NSW to be fair) and I would make my way to the bathroom.
 The guy in the caravan behind us would be on his way to work in a van advertising carpentry.
 I wondered about his story.
 Was this temporary accommodation for an out of town job?
 Or was this how he lived permanently?
 His life in a caravan, a modern day nomad travelling light and living wherever the weather was good and the view was beautiful.
 Did he have all the answers?
+Of course, for most, having a caravan boils down to whether or not you can afford it, and not everybody can.

 An elderly couple were either holidaying or living in another nearby caravan.
 They would eat their dinner in their tiny courtyard on a rickety old table with proper cutlery and crystal wine glasses.
 Starched napkins would not have surprised me.
 Another time I walked past and he sat bare-chested at the same table as she shaved his chin and neck with a cut-throat razor.
 I looked away from a moment so intimate and he grinned and waved.
 I wondered at their life and what brought them to this point.
 It seemed like a love story.